-The homes designed by the world’s most renowned architects for their families usually have a different, very personal and particular style, which sets them apart from their commercial buildings.
+The homes designed by the world’s most renowned architects for their families usually have a different, very personal and particular style, which sets them apart from other commercial or residential projects.
 Very often, scholars and researchers look at these houses as stylistic references that reveal the real character of the architect.

 Since completing his studies at Cornell University, Chad Oppenheim has been famous for a particular interest in sustainable architecture, clarity of focus and emphasis on the functionality of each project.
 He opened his architectural studio in 1999, and his works have received more than 60 international awards, including more than 40 AIA Awards, granted by the American Institute of Architecture.
-Today, his firm has offices in Los Angeles (USA) and Basel (Switzerland).
-More selections of luxury design and architecture.
+Today, his firm has offices in Miami, New York, and Basel, Switzerland.

-His buildings have found a home in more than 25 countries and, despite his overwhelming success, his works continue to demonstrate a clear design vocabulary that responds to the particular needs of his clients.
+You can find his buildings in more than 25 countries and, despite his overwhelming success, his works continue to demonstrate a clear design vocabulary that responds to the particular needs of his clients.

-For his family home, the architect started with a dilapidated 1960s old ranch and turned it into an impressive property of over 29,000 square feet, inspired,—in his own words—by his wife´s beauty and his love for Miami.
+For his family home, the architect started with a dilapidated 1960s old ranch and turned it into an impressive property of over 9,000 square feet, inspired,—in his own words—by his wife´s beauty and his love for Miami.
 The aim was for the house to provide the optimal environment for family life in the city, from a minimalist but warm esthetic.

-You enter the house through an inner courtyard, which highlights a wall entirely built of cypress wood.
-The space resembles an outdoor living room with a skylight and a fountain.
+You enter the residence through an inner courtyard, which highlights a wall entirely built of cypress wood, where a reflecting pool and oculus align to activate the space with reflection and luminance.
 This area can be closed in with striking 22-feet-tall curtains.
 The prominent finishes of the exterior walls are coral stone, very typical of Florida.

 When visiting this lovely home, one can say that Villa Allegra is an excellent example of minimalism, creativity, simplicity, and tropical charm.
 This is a house that merges with the stunning surroundings of the beautiful city of Miami. ■